cocktails-for-programmers/cocktails_for_programmers/cocktails_for_programers.md

 ## Cocktails for programmers

-Culinary project timed to a proffosional holiday - "the Programmers day", celebrating at 256th day of a year.
+Culinary project timed to a professional holiday - "the Programmers day", celebrating at 256th day of a year.
 In september '13 this day occurs at friday 13th :)

 Here you can see the github-version for forks and pull-requests.